Detroit Free Press Building: Redevelopment

+In November 2012, the structure was placed for auction because the owners, Luke Investments, could not agree on a redevelopment plan.
+The building sold again in September 2013 for approximately $4.15 million.
+The new owners expected to begin renovations in late 2014 to recreate retail space on the street level and 150 apartments on the upper floors.

 In September 2016, billionaire developer Dan Gilbert bought the property, through Pyramid Development Co, LLC, for a reported $8.425 million.
 Throughout the next four years, the building was redeveloped into a mixed-use project with 8,000 square feet of retail space, 55,000 square feet of office space, and 105 new apartments.
 The building, renamed "The Press/321", began leasing in September 2020.